freddyb/homepage/content/special-browser-privileges-for-some-domains.md

 contain new funcionality.

-A specific example that I remember is that for example, when a Firefox user tries to download a new Firefox user, we assume that they are confused or dissatisfied with how their browser is setup right now.
+A specific example that I remember is that for example, when a Firefox user tries to download a new Firefox package, we assume that they are confused or dissatisfied with how their browser is setup right now.
 So instead of offering a download file, we also suggest "refreshing" Firefox, which can help undo some undesired customizations without losing stored passwords